ezzing/3DLayout-documentation/README.md

 To customize this buttoms you can comment out the lines of the button you want to hide or extend the list by adding new objects with the same structure

+When you add new buttons, an event with the name you define in the click field is sended every time the button is clicked.

+You can use location: ‘left’ to align the buttons to the left, and use location: ‘right’ or nothing to align the buttons to the right side.

     {
         click: a string with the event name you want to trigger,
         hide: a condition to hide the button (this value is optional),
         tooltip: a string with the operator description, to show as a tooltip,
-        class: a fontawesome class to define the icon }
+        class: a fontawesome class to define the icon,
+        location: where to align the button, if not defined, the button goes to the right }

 ### ControlCustomButtons